 Participants will be invited to a discussion on how our body and the performing arts are currently in an intense space of change.
-The digital age takes us away from the classic perspective that the Renaissance period imposed - a one-way, sighted valuation.
-The sight - this 'noble' sense because it distances us the most from our body - is the one that also causes the distance of the spectator with the stage and the performer, thus creating a "4th wall".
+The digital age takes us away from the classic perspective that the Renaissance period imposed — a one-way, sighted valuation.
+The sight — this 'noble' sense that distances us the most from our body — is the one that also causes the distance of the spectator with the stage and the performer, thus creating a "4th wall".
 In the upheaval caused by technologies, we see the emergence of new experiential modes, other relationships to space, time, body, and the other, as well as other inventions of visible or invisible devices that allow a new collective experience of perception, multisensory immersions.
 Just like the previous 5 @ Tech evenings, the public will have the opportunity to connect with some key players on Montreal’s cultural, creative and technological stage.
-The first discussion will be moderated by Isabelle Choinière.
+The discussion will be moderated by Isabelle Choinière.

 - Derrick de Kerckhove, research director at the Interdisciplinary Internet Institute (IN3) of the University Oberta de Catalunya in Barcelona and visiting professor at the Politecnico of Milan.
 He is an international expert in the fields of neuro-cultural research, communication arts and technologies, connected intelligence, and tactile cognition.
 He is also the author of more than a dozen books including The Skin of Culture, Connected Intelligence and The Point of Being, which have been published in ten languages.

 - David Howes, professor of anthropology, director of the Center for Interdisciplinary Studies on Society and Culture and co-director of the Center for Sensory Studies at Concordia University in Montreal.
 His main works explore sensory anthropology as well as material and consumer culture.
 These include an ethnographic study of current trends in sensory marketing in the United States and Canada.